andrewdalpino/UltraZoom/README.md

 # Ultra Zoom

 A fast single image super-resolution (SISR) model for upscaling images without loss of detail.
-Ultra Zoom uses a two-stage "zoom in and enhance" strategy that first applies a deterministic upscaling algorithm to the image and then uses a deep neural network to fill in the details.
+Ultra Zoom uses a two-stage "zoom in and enhance" strategy that uses a fast deterministic upscaling algorithm to zoom in and then enhances the image through a residual pathway that operates primarily in the low-resolution subspace of a deep neural network.
 As such, Ultra Zoom requires less resources than upscalers that  necessarily predict every new pixel de novo - making it outstanding for real-time image processing.

 ## Key Features

-- **Fast and scalable**: Instead of directly predicting the individual pixels of the upscaled image, Ultra Zoom uses a fast deterministic upscaling algorithm and then enhances the image through a residual pathway that operates primarily within the low-resolution subspace of a deep neural network.
+- **Fast and scalable**: Instead of predicting the individual pixels of the upscaled image, Ultra Zoom uses a unique "zoom in and enhance" approach that combines the speed of bicubic interpolation with the power of a deep neural network.

+- **Denoising and Deblurring**: During the enhancement stage, the model removes multiple types of noise and blur making images look crisp and clean.

-- **Next-gen architecture**: Ultra Zoom employs a next-generation convolutional neural network architecture that performs better than previous generations by employing spatial attention, wide non-linear activations, and sub-pixel convolution.
+- **Next-gen architecture**: Ultra Zoom employs a convolutional neural network architecture that performs better than previous generations by employing a modern architecture with spatial attention, wide non-linear activations, and sub-pixel convolution.

 ## Pretrained Models